Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: April 15th

-Valued at $5,000, the tech giant Microsoft has created the disAbility Scholarship program to financially support high school seniors who have overcome visual, hearing, mobility, cognitive, or speech disabilities to pursue a two- or four-year undergraduate degree.
-Eligible applicants must be accepted at accredited U.S. colleges, display a passion for technology, declare any STEM-related major, require financial assistance, carry a minimum 3.0 GPA, and submit a resume of extra-curricular activities.
+Valued at $5,000, the tech giant Microsoft has created the disAbility Scholarship program to financially support a high school senior who has overcome visual, hearing, mobility, cognitive, or speech disabilities to pursue a two- or four-year undergraduate degree.
+Eligible applicants must:

 You might like: 10 Most Beautiful Colleges in the Pacific Northwest